ambuda-org/vidyut-pada-snapshot/README.md

 To generate all basic tinantas in kartari prayoga, run:

 ```
-$ make generate_tinantas
+$ make create_tinantas
 ```

-The first run of `make generate_tinantas` will be slow since it takes some time to compile vidyut-pada.
+The first run of `make create_tinantas` will be slow since it takes some time to compile vidyut-pada.
 After initial compilation, this command will typically compile and complete within 10 seconds.